Electrician Gloves

 • They are rubber-voltage insulating gloves with leather protectors.

-• The kit consists of a 0-level rubber voltage-insulating set of gloves and a pair of 10-inch leather protectors for the rubber gloves.
+• The kit consists of a 0-level rubber voltage-insulating glove set and 10-inch leather protectors for the rubber gloves.

 • The gloves are tested and compliant with all necessary standards.